 Alternatively, your parrot may have died of a deficiency, environmental toxin, or other husbandry problem.
 If so, other parrots are at risk.
 By discovering what killed your parrot, you may be able to prevent future tragedies.
 Here’s how:

 - Spray your deceased parrot’s body with water and then place it in a sealed plastic bag.

 - Put this bag in the refrigerator to preserve the body and aid the veterinarian in discovering the cause of death.

 - Call your veterinarian to arrange a necropsy.

 - To transport your parrot’s body to the vet, place it in a box with an ice pack.
 Ensure that the ice pack isn’t directly touching the bird.

 Never put your parrot’s body in the freezer before a necropsy.
-Freezing the body causes tissues to degrade, making it harder to detect damage or disease.
+Freezing the body causes the tissue to degrade, making it harder to detect disease.